For Students in the Washington, DC Area

 You can also reach out through Just Ask (ServiceNow) and the OneCard office will respond within one business day.

-The OneCard office is on the first floor of Mary Graydon Center, which can be accessed with your student ID.
+The OneCard office is on the first floor of Mary Graydon Center.
+(As the building can only be accessed with a student ID, OneCard staff will let you into the building to pick up your OneCard.)

 Student Health Center